Useful information for patients and interested parties

 Pacing is a strategy to deal with fatigue or stress intolerance (an explanation of these symptoms is given in the answer to the question “Which symptoms can arise in Long COVID?”).
 It is frequently recommended for COVID long haulers and has already been use for a long time for Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME/CFS).
 Pacing is handling your own strengths sparingly.
 In this, the long haulers should learn to carefully listen to their own body and organise their strengths properly.
 This includes, for example, recognising and adhering to your own stress limits.

-You will also find an explanation on how exactly pacing works on the information site of the Deutschen Gesellschaft für ME/CFS e.
-V.
+You will also find an explanation on how exactly pacing works on the information site of the Deutsche Gesellschaft für ME/CFS e.
+V. It also has a corresponding Guideline.

-There are now numerous contact points for those affected to turn to with Long COVID complaints.
+By now, there are various points of contact for people with Long COVID symptoms, whom they can address themselves to.
 However, the number of requests for help is indeed overwhelming.
 Therefore, the search for a suitable outpatient clinic can take a long time.

-The initial consultation should always take place at the family doctor's clinic.
-The general practitioner coordinates further assessment with specialists and supportive treatments such as physiotherapy, respiratory therapy or occupational therapy, or even rehabilitation.
-The consultation with a Long COVID specialist outpatient clinic or a centre of expertise should be coordinated with the family doctor's clinic.
-Family doctors are usually familiar with special outpatient clinics and clinics in the region and can help in a systematic way.
+The visit to a Long COVID special outpatient clinic or a competence centre should be coordinated with the family doctor.
+Family doctors are mostly familiar with special outpatient clinics and special clinics in the region and can provide precise help.

 With the help of the Doctor search of the National Association of Statutory Health Insurance Physicians (KBV) you can find doctors of all specialities in your area.
 The search is also available in the app “116117.app”.
 Affected people can also check the website of their health insurance company.
 Most health insurance companies now offer guidance to help with the search.